Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/amazon-s3-graph-connector.md

 ## Capabilities
 - Index objects (documents, files, etc.) stored in Amazon S3 buckets.
 - Enable your users to ask for insights based on the content stored in S3.
-For example, you have configured the connector to access a bucket containing onboarding documentation for sales managers at the company, Contoso:
+For example, you configured the connector to access a bucket containing onboarding documentation for sales managers at the company, Contoso:
    - What is the Code of Conduct of Contoso?
-   - Summarize the NDA between Suntech and Contoso.
+   - Summarize the Non-Disclosure Agreement (NDA) between Suntech and Contoso.
    - Extract key insights from the Contoso 2022 Electronics Sales Figures.

 ## Limitations